jessp01/crash-course-in/courses/apt_dpkg_deb/apt_dpkg_deb.md

 recreate them.

 `apt purge <package-name>` is handy if your package is malfunctioning and you want to start anew.
-In such a case, you may also want to inspect your past debconf selections (and potentially altering them) before giving it another go.
+In such a case, you may also want to inspect your past debconf selections (and potentially alter them) before giving it another go.

 To see the difference in action: